facil-io/cstl/fio-stl/400 server.md

 SFUNC fio_s *fio_srv_connect(fio_srv_connect_args_s args);
 ```

 Connects to a remote URL (accepting TLS hints in the URL query and scheme).
 The protocol is only attached if the connection was established.

-The protocol's `on_close` callback is always called.
+**Note**: use the `on_failed` callback if cleanup is required after a failed connection.
+The `on_close` callback is only called if connection was successful.

 `fio_srv_connect` adds some overhead in parsing the URL for TLS hints and for wrapping the connection protocol for timeout and connection validation before calling the `on_attached`.
 If these aren't required, it's possible to simply open a socket and attach it like so: